 Car detailing is big business, with a price tag that often hovers in the three digits.
 That’s a lot to swallow, especially if you have kids or spend enough time in your car that it quickly gets dirty again.

 You can’t DIY everything, but you can certainly DIY car detailing — and save yourself significant money in the process.
-Cleaning your car interior, even high-end cars with leather car seats, is much faster and easier than you think.
+Detailing your car, even high-end vehicles with leather car seats, is much faster and easier than you think.
 In fact, it’s a four-step process that you can easily finish inside of an hour.
+If you want your vehicle's interior to look its best, follow this guide on DIY car detailing.

 1. Remove trash and clutter

-It goes without saying, but you have to get large items out of the way first — bring a trash can or trash bag nearby and go through your car interior, throwing away or recycling anything that can be ditched and returning all those items that accumulate on your commute to their rightful place.
+It goes without saying, but you have to get large items out of the way first.
+Bring a trash can or trash bag nearby and go through your car interior.
+Throw away or recycle anything that can be ditched and returning all those items that accumulate on your commute to their rightful place.
 Be sure to remove larger items, like car seats or booster seats, so you can detail the seats thoroughly.
 And don’t forget about the trunk — many people overlook it, but it deserves some love, too.

 2. Vacuum the seats and rugs